art-institute-of-chicago/artic.edu/docs/apiModels.md

 }
 ```

-Remember that any API repository has to inherit from BaseApiRepository, and the model has to be an API model.
+Remember that any API repository has to inherit from `BaseApiRepository`, and the model has to be an API model.

 This function will: